meryemwehbe/ImageAnalysis/README.md

 ## Functions:
 [ region_shape, region_robot ] = arena_seg( im_original, config )

+Will segement original image and look for shapes and robot.
+Config array can be parametrized if needed

 * config

 | Fields                  | Value         | Description                                                           |